 I'll say it again – format each location with new scene headings.

-If you break down each location in your montage as a new scene, the software will automatically create a new alphanumeric scene number for you, such as Scene 98A, 98B, 98C, etc.
+If you break down each location in your montage as a new scene, you’re already applying best practices for how to format a montage in a screenplay.
+But now, with production needs in mind, you watch as the software automatically creates a new alphanumeric scene heading number for you, such as Scene 98A, 98B, 98C, etc.

-If you’re working in StudioBinder and created new scene headings for each location in your montage, just press "sync" in the top right corner...
+If you’re working in StudioBinder and create new scene headings for each location in your montage, just press "sync" in the top right corner...

-...these new headings will populate in the rest of the project.
+...these new headings will populate the rest of the project.
+This syncing process gives you a real-world example of how a montage sequence moves from page to production.

 Note the new and improved shooting script below: